shengyanli1982/workqueue/README.md

 -   `IsClosed`: Checks if the queue is closed, returns a boolean.
 -   `Len`: Returns the number of elements in the queue.
 -   `Values`: Returns all elements in the queue as a slice.
+-   `Range`: Iterates over all elements in the queue.
 -   `Put`: Adds an element to the queue.
 -   `Get`: Retrieves an element from the queue.
 -   `Done`: Notifies the queue that an element has been processed.